 Surgery During COVID-19

-As hospitals resume their normal services, some patients remain reluctant to seek care out of concern of contracting the coronavirus.
+During the pandemic, some patients have been reluctant to seek care out of concern of contracting the coronavirus.
 Some have ignored symptoms or postponed care with serious consequences.

-Know that Penn Medicine Lancaster General Health and healthcare facilities across the country are taking extraordinary measures to assure the safety of their patients.
+Know that Penn Medicine Lancaster General Health and health-care facilities across the country are taking proper measures to assure the safety of their patients.
 Masks, temperature checks, visitor limitations, physically distanced waiting areas, and frequent and thorough cleaning are helping to keep patients safe while they get the important care they need.

 Bariatric surgery is in itself extremely safe.
 For many people, it is their best chance to reduce or eliminate serious health conditions.
 Before COVID-19, patients with obesity were ‘safer through surgery.’
 Now, in the age of the coronavirus, this may prove to be even more true.